socketsupply/sockets.sh/src/docs/guide-mobile.md

 ### Coding a UI

-UI is written in HTML, JS and CSS.
-Of course you can bring whatever tools you want to the party.
+UI is written in HTML, JS , and CSS.
+Of course, you can bring whatever tools you want to the party.
 But let's start simple.
 The easiest way to see your UI is to build this as a desktop app and show a window that runs the code.